Video and Photographic Surveillance

 Cases surveillance is used for include employment, workplace injury, missing persons, debt collecting, addictions, cheating spouses and family law

 Surveillance is an extremely useful tool when gathering evidence about a person or a business, whether that evidence is simply for peace of mind or in fact to present in a court hearing.
-Surveillance has come to mean many things in the contemporary era of CCTV, satellite spying and computer technology but surveillance at its core means observing a person and recording the activities of that person.
-When private investigators carry out surveillance today they are aided by covert cameras, mobile phones, online mapping programs and other useful technological devices but this has not changed the nature of the work they are doing, it has merely complemented it.
+Surveillance has come to mean many things in the contemporary era of CCTV Cameras, Security Cameras, Satellite Spying and computer technology but surveillance at its core means observing a person and recording the activities of that person.
+When Private Investigators carry out Surveillance today they are aided by covert hidden cameras, mobile phones, online mapping programs and other useful technological devices but this has not changed the nature of the work they are doing, it has merely complemented it.
 What private investigators do today is essentially the same as the investigators of the 1800s – following and documenting, wherever possible on camera.
 So, why has this practice remained popular in the intelligence-gathering industries for nearly two hundred years?
 Because there is no substitute for having an experienced, government-licenced investigator observe the subject of an investigation and gather evidence directly in the field.
 Put simply, surveillance gets the best results.
 Want to know how a private investigator works out their costs?
 Read about fixed fees and surveillance fees on How Much Does a Private Investigator Cost?

 Hollywood has portrayed a world in which personal information is readily available and everything you need to know about someone is just a click of a button away.
 This would no doubt make our job easier but it is really only the NSA and other governmental institutions who have access to very detailed personal information.
 In fact, in countries like Australia, in recent years there has been a tightening of laws relating to private access to personal information while at the same time the government and political parties get better access to your personal details.
 Hardly fair is it?
 In addition to this, in many cases to gather the crucial evidence there is no substitute for having eyes on the subject.
 So, surveillance is actually an increasingly useful tool in uncovering information about a person for a personal, business or other reason.